water-bottle-it-project/personal-registry-app/README.md

    ✨  Done in 22.44s.
    ```

-   **Caution:** if you have other projects running, you should close them first, or else the port might
+   **Caution #1:** if you have other projects running, you should close them first, or else the port might
    not be able to bind:

    ```bash